Road Trip from Tampa to Miami

 Let's be honest and guess that you're probably in the market for some relaxation if you've chosen to take a road trip across Florida.
 If that's the case, Marriott Sanibel Harbour Resort & Spa is a great place to stay while you're in Fort Myers.

-At this hotel, you're only a 6-minute walk to the beach, but if you don't even want to go that far then maybe a spa with a jacuzzi, sauna and massage services is right here on site.
+At this hotel, you're only a short walk to the beach, but if you don't even want to go that far then maybe a spa with a jacuzzi, sauna and massage services is right here on site.

 Watch the waves come in at Vero Beach